bvonboyen/bvonboyen.github.io/projects.md

 ## TL;DR – why these projects?

 Across finance, sport, healthcare, and pensions, organisations face a shared pattern:
-**key decisions behave like ALM problems — uneven and asymmetric outcomes, portfolio effects, allocation choices, and repeated budget-and-appetite decisions aimed to optimise long-term outcomes**
+**key decisions behave like ALM problems — uneven and asymmetric outcomes, portfolio effects, allocation choices, and repeated budget-and-appetite decisions that aim to optimise long-term results.**

-My projects explore one question:

-> **How can actuarial discipline and modern AI systems turn these decision problems into clear, defensible workflows — across domains?**
+These four projects each explore that pattern in a different domain: the **FX TradeTech industry fair** (capital markets & ALM product story), the **Soccer simulations app** (professional sport), the **Healthcare AI memo generator** (technical reporting in healthcare), and the **Pension & ALM paper** (pension funds and risk sharing).

 ---